 The law says that, in general, these meetings and records should be open to citizen inspection, with some specific exceptions, and requires that those exceptions be narrowly construed.

 It is recommended, though not required, that VFOIA requests be made in writing.
 Requests can be made in person, by phone, by mail, or electronically.
 It is not necessary to specify the reason for your request.
 However, you must provide your name and legal address.

 It is recommended that prior to submitting a VFOIA request for records the requestor should review the remainder of the County's website, in particular the pages dealing with the County's departments and agencies, and to use the site's search function.
 Doing so should assist the requestor in identifying the County department or agency that has the type(s) of records he or she is looking for, and identifying the types of records that he or should will want to ask for.
 In many instances, the requestor may find the information or records that he or she is looking for online.

-your VFOIA request.
-He may be contacted by mail at the Office of the
+request.
+She may be contacted by mail at the Office of the County

 Members of the media making a request under VFOIA should contact the Fairfax County Office of Public Affairs, 12000 Government Center Parkway, Fairfax, VA 22035, e-mail or call 703-324-3187.

 Members of the public making a request under VFOIA

 the Park Authority can find information and a request